 Wanting to see a lower number on the scale?
 This protein powder provides 10 grams of fiber and nine grams of protein to keep you fuller, longer.
 Fiber takes up a lot of space in the stomach without providing any calories, so it's ideal for those who want to stay satiated for an extended period of time.
 Hemp, another plant-based protein alternative, contains all nine essential amino acids that we get from food.
 It's also easily digestible, with one user reporting that it helped improve her digestion, unlike other protein powders.
 “I haven’t tried this one, so I can’t vouch for the taste or texture, but hemp has all nine essential amino acids, the product is organic, and the formula contains minimal ingredients,” notes Samuels.

 Protein powders can be a great and easy way to get extra, well, protein into your diet, but it is important to choose carefully.
-The Aloha Organic Protein Powder is our fave, a plant-based pick that’s free of many common allergens such as gluten and soy.
+The Ritual Essential Protein Daily Shake 18+ is our fave, a plant-based pick that’s free of many common allergens such as gluten and soy.
 The Ora Organic Vegan Protein Powder is a great, totally organic, and vegan option that relies on a combo of superfoods, while the Care/of Whey Protein earns our pick for those who want a dairy-based powder.
 Collagen peptides also pull double-duty as a protein powder; the Vital Proteins Collagen Peptides is a universal fan-favorite that can also be used in any different number of ways.

 What To Look for in a Protein Powder for Women